Trogloduck/public/Cyber notes/Cryptography/John the Ripper.md

 ### Windows authentication hashes
 [[#Table of contents|Back to the top]]

+Authentication hashes: hashed versions of passwords, stored by OS
+#### NTHash -- NTLM
+(LM was the previous version)

+NT: New Technology

+SAM (Security Account Manager): store usernames and hashed passwords in Windows Acquire hashes by dumping SAM database with Mimikatz or Active Directory database (NTDS.dit)

+Sometimes no cracking is required: "**pass the hash**" attack

+Cracking is great when the password policy is weak

+`john --format=nt nthash.txt`

 ### `/etc/shadow` hashes
 [[#Table of contents|Back to the top]]

+Where password hashes are stored on Linux, date of last password change, expiration date, need root privileges
+#### 1. Unshadowing
+`/etc/shadow` must be combined with `/etc/passwd` for John to understand it
+	$\rightarrow$ `unshadow [path to passwd] [path to shadow] > unshadowed.txt`

+Unshadow entire files or specific line
+#### 2. Cracking
+`john --format=sha512crypt unshadowed.txt`

 ### Single Crack Mode
 [[#Table of contents|Back to the top]]

+John tries to crack the password using heuristics based on the username

+`--single`
+#### Word mangling
+"Markus"
+- Markus1, Markus2, Markus3, ...
+- MArkus, MARkus, MARKus, ...
+- Markus!, Markus$, Markus*, ...
+#### GECOS
+*General Electric Comprehensive Operating System* Entries in the /etc/passwd and /etc/shadow files are separated by ":"
+**GECOS field**: **5**th entry, stores general info about user (full name, office number, phone number, ...)
+John can take into account these for single crack method

+To use single crack mode, hash must be modified:
+\[raw hash] $\rightarrow$ \[username]:\[raw hash]

 ### Custom Rules
 [[#Table of contents|Back to the top]]

 ### Password-protected Zip files
 [[#Table of contents|Back to the top]]
 ### Password-protected RAR files